ahkim76/powerlifting-performance-tracker/README.md

 ## Introduction
-The Powerlifting Performance Tracker is an application written in Java.
-It is designed to help powerlifters track their progress, record lifts, calculate one rep max, and prepare for meets.
+The Powerlifting Performance Tracker is an application written in Java designed to help powerlifters track their progress, record lifts, calculate one rep max, and prepare for meets.
 This project features a comprehensive graphical user interface (GUI) built with JavaFX and FXML files, providing a seamless and interactive user experience.

 ## Features
 - **User Management**: Add and manage user profiles.